On super Pl\"{u}cker embedding and cluster algebras: Background: super exterior powers and super Grassmannians

 \subsection{Classical Pl\"{u}cker embedding.
 Problem in the supercase}

 Recall first the classical Pl\"{u}cker embedding.
-It arises from considering a non-zero $k$-vector $\up_1\wed \ldots \wed \up_k$ corresponding to a $k$-plane in $n$-space, which is defined up to proportionality.
+It arises from considering a non-zero $k$-vector $\up_1\wed \ldots \wed \up_k$ corresponding to a $k$-plane in $n$-space $V$, which is defined up to proportionality.
 The components of this multivector are called \emph{Pl\"{u}cker coordinates} of a plane.
 Algebraically, Pl\"{u}cker coordinates are minors of the matrix of homogeneous coordinates on the Grassmannian.
-They satisfy a system of homogeneous quadric equations expressing the condition that a given $k$-vector is simple, i.e. a wedge product of $k$ vectors.
-It is proved that this system specifies the Grassmannian as an algebraic variety in the projectivization of the vector space of all $k$-vectors.
-These equations are known as \emph{Pl\"{u}cker relations}.
-See e.g.~\cite{hodge-pedoe:II}, \cite{postnikov:geom2}, \cite{shaf:linearalg}.
-(Also~\cite{miller-sturmfels:2005} and also~\cite{kleiman-laksov:1972}, \cite{barnabei-brini-rota:1985}, and \cite{anick-rota:1991}.)
+They satisfy a system of homogeneous quadric equations expressing the condition that a given non-zero $k$-vector $T\in \L^k(V)$ is \emph{simple}, i.e. a wedge product of $k$ vectors.
+If $T=T^{a_1\ldots a_k}\,e_{a_1}\wed\ldots\wed e_{a_k}$, these equations read: